-The bill amends Chapter 17-12.1 of the General Laws to implement ranked choice voting for presidential preference primaries in Rhode Island.
-Key changes include the requirement for voters to rank their candidate preferences and the establishment of whether delegate tabulation will be conducted on a winner-take-all or proportional basis.
-If a political party fails to provide clear instructions for tabulation, the primary will default to a statewide winner-take-all method.
+The bill amends Chapter 17-12.1 of the General Laws in Rhode Island to implement ranked choice voting for presidential preference primaries.
+This change allows voters to rank their candidate preferences and specifies that if a political party does not provide clear instructions for delegate tabulation, the primary will default to a statewide winner-take-all method.
+The bill outlines the process for candidates to notify the Secretary of State of their candidacy, the requirements for candidate withdrawals, and the procedures for handling withdrawn candidates.

-Additionally, the bill mandates the Secretary of State to develop rules for the timely release of unofficial preliminary results, including round-by-round results and ballot-level ranking data in a machine-readable format.
-It emphasizes transparency by requiring consultations with local election officials and party representatives during rule-making.
+The bill mandates the Secretary of State to develop rules for the timely release of unofficial preliminary results, including round-by-round results and ballot-level ranking data in a machine-readable format.
+It requires consultations with local election officials and party representatives during the rule-making process to ensure transparency.

 Statutes affected: